Phoenixgreen763/Card-Chasers/README.md

 * The game window may not fill bigger screens above 1400 px on some devices/Monitors

 ## Design

+* Fonts
+   * Google fonts were used
+   * The font used for all the text is Merienda as it was stylistic, yet maintained readability
+   * A font effect of outlined was also added to make the text stand out on the page

+* Color design
+    * The colors used to represent the site were chosen to replicate a "casino"/card game style
+    * These colors are consistent through the background design, and all the text on page

+* Images
+    * The cards themselves are images, are all "album covers" of different styles
+    * This was done to give a spin on the classic game cards that are typically used

 ## Deployment Of The Website